AlexeyMK/alexeymk.com/_posts/2020-06-20-lessons-learned-in-giving-feedback-as-an-engineering-manager.md

 ---
+date: 2020-06-20 14:23:09
+description: Earlier in the year, I became the Engineering Manager on a team responsible for half of the outages at our 2,000 person company.
+After each incident, the on-call engineer would write-up a doc and schedule a meeting.
 layout: post
-title: !
-'Lessons Learned: Giving Feedback as an Engineering Manager'
 published: true
-description: Earlier in the year, I became the Engineering Manager on a team responsible for half of the outages at our 2,000 person company.
-After each incident, the on-call engineer would write-up a doc and schedule a meeting.
-date: 2020-06-20 14:23:09
 tags:
 - engineering-management
-- advice
+title: 'Lessons Learned: Giving Feedback as an Engineering Manager'
 ---

 “Alexey, do you feel the points you bring up during our post-mortems are productive?" my tech lead asked at our 1:1.